aavya2020/trueintake-frontend/README.md

-# TrueIntake AI – DSID Predictor
+# TrueIntake AI Frontend

-This is a static frontend to estimate measured nutrient content based on DSID regression data.
-Connects to a FastAPI backend.
+This is the updated frontend for TrueIntake AI connected to the Render backend.